pygfx/pygfx/README.md

 We take a lot of inspiration from ThreeJS, e.g.:

 * Materials and Geometry are combined in world objects.
-* Decoupled cameras and controls.
+* Decoupled cameras and controllers.
 * The code for the render engines is decoupled from the objects, allowing multiple render engines (e.g. wgpu and svg).

 Further we aim for a few niceties: